 Delinquency is defined as when loan payments are not received by their due dates.
 Default is defined as failure to repay a loan according to the terms agreed to in the promissory note.
 Failure to make payment for 270 consecutive days will result in a defaulted status.
 Making a late payment happens from time to time, however, it is important to not make a habit out of it.

 Both delinquency and default are very serious and can result in:

-- Reports to the national credit bureau and may negatively affect your ability to obtain future credit
+- Being reported to the national credit bureaus; this may negatively affect your ability to obtain future credit

 - You may be ineligible to receive additional federal or state financial aid funds